ASUS-TUFLSR/Solmate/README.md

   Routes will have our different Routes
   Controller will have fn(); of those routes
 - Created SignIn, Login, Logout fn(); in authController
+- Created Config folder for db file which has MONGODB connection URI
+- Go to Mongo DB Atlas created new project and cluster get connection string from there

 # Feature